mnikander/lab/0009-typechecker-basics-in-datalog/readme.md

-# Question
+# Questions
 <!-- What am I figuring out? -->

-How can a basic type-checker be implemented in Datalog?
+1. How can a basic type-checker be implemented in Datalog?
+2. How can multi-argument functions be type-checked using Datalog? |
+3. Can type-errors be found using monotic logic, without stratified negation? |

 Date: 2025-12-26